aarthisolayappan/a5-sierpenski/README.md

 ctx.lineTo(50, 30); // Draws a line from (20, 20) to (50, 30)
 ctx.lineTo(50, 50); // Draws a line from (50, 30) to (50, 50)
 ctx.endPath(); // Tells canvas to finish drawing the path

+ctx.clearRect(0, 0, 50, 50) // Clears the canvas at the point (0, 0) extending 50 wide right and 50 high right down.
 ```

 ## Drawing an equilateral triangle